Intrusion Inc.

 Intrusion Inc. (ticker: INTZ) is a cybersecurity company based in Plano, Texas.
 It provides cybersecurity solutions, including network intrusion detection and prevention systems.

 History

 Intrusion Inc. was founded in 1983 as Optical Data Systems by G. Ward Paxton Jr. and Joe Head.

-The 1990s
+1990s

 In the early 1990s, Optical Data Systems was formed to provide network security products.
 In 1992, Optical Data Systems (ticker: ODSI) held its initial public offering, raising $17.1 million with a valuation of $99 million.

 In the mid-1990s, Intrusion had two business units: the Essential Communications division and the company's LAN division.
 Products included: